Sprains and Strains

 At FORM Hand Therapy, our hand therapists can fabricate a custom splint to protect the injured structure during healing, and initiate exercises when appropriate to prevent joint stiffness and regain hand or wrist function.
 Some of the hand and wrist injuries that are treated at FORM Hand Therapy include:

-- Finger Sprain – impact to a finger that causes injury to tendons of the finger.
+Finger Sprain – impact to a finger that causes injury to the tendons of the finger.

 Triangular Fibrocartilage Complex Injury/Instability – injury to the complex of ligaments and cartilage that stabilizes the bones at the wrist (carpal bones, ulna, and radius).